 To cut to the chase, “In April 1789 Jones was arrested and accused of raping a -year-old girl named Katerina Goltzwart.”

-put it, “In early April, St. Petersburg society was shocked, which is to say delighted, by a police report detailing a sordid episode:”
+Or as Evan Thomas put it, “In early April, St. Petersburg society was shocked, which is to say delighted, by a police report detailing a sordid episode:”